Springbar Skyliner Tent Review

 All these features, along with the durability of the Skyliner, make it worthy of true four-season camping.
 It will keep snow and cold at bay for winter camping and make a comfortable outpost for extended stays in remote backcountry.

-Springbar skyliner tent covered in snow
+Springbar Skyliner tent covered in snow

 While this is only in my backyard for seasoning, my Skyliner has already gotten a taste of winter.